Area51 Project - Mike's 2006 Powertek REV:

 The ride in on the NLSF Groomed Trail Network was amazing, and well worth the cost of a weekend permit.
 Project REV is still running very strong, was super comfortable and handles great!

-We did a lot of ice fishing and a good spirited run to Travers Brook on the Groomed Trail, by the end of the 4 day adventure we logged 150km on the machines.
+We did a lot of ice fishing and had a good spirited run to Travers Brook on the Groomed Trail, by the end of the 4 day adventure we logged over 150km on the machines.

 My Indian Bay snowmobile trip with Dad went very well.
 Project REV, my 17 year old beast ran very well, so when I returned I performed an "I actually got to use it" maintenance on the sled to keep it in top running form.